ActiveAnalytics/glmsolverd/README.md

   data dependancy.
   - [x] viii.
 Data synthesis and library consolidation.
   - [ ] ix.
 Implement L-BFGS solver options.
   - [ ] x.
+Implement full Row Major features for matrix.
+  - [ ] xi.
 Include a sparse solver?
-  - [ ] xi.
+  - [ ] xii.
 Is there a case for substituting D's `new T[]` notation for the initialiaztion used [here](https://gist.github.com/dataPulverizer/4897b01a8cb501eae8107c4220e36a82) which is faster for initilizations especially for non default values and can be parallelised.
-  - [ ] xii.
+  - [ ] xiii.
 Step control exceeding should not result in failure but exiting with non convergence and a printed message.
-  - [ ] xiii.
+  - [ ] xiv.
 Code refactoring.
 - [ ] 3.
 Implement memory and disk blocked matrix structure in and
          integrate them with your current algorithm.
 Creating a generic interface that could contend with any data structure with the right methods returning the right types to the function(s).
 - [ ] 4.
 Implement or adapt the current GLM algorithm to work with the memory and disk based blocked matrix data structures - Done for memory.